Cloud seeding: Asia

-The king received recognition for the Royal Rainmaking Project from the EUREKA organization in 2001 for an invention that is beneficial to the world.
-In 2009, Jordan received permission from Thailand to use the technique.

 China

 The largest cloud seeding system is in the People's Republic of China.
 They believe that it increases the amount of rain over several increasingly arid regions, including its capital city, Beijing, by firing silver iodide rockets into the sky where rain is desired.
 There is even political strife caused by neighboring regions that accuse each other of "stealing rain" using cloud seeding.
 China used cloud seeding in Beijing just before the 2008 Olympic Games in order to have a dry Olympic season.
 In February 2009, China also blasted iodide sticks over Beijing to artificially induce snowfall after four months of drought, and blasted iodide sticks over other areas of northern China to increase snowfall.
 The snowfall in Beijing lasted for approximately three days and led to the closure of 12 main roads around Beijing.
 At the end of October 2009 Beijing claimed it had its earliest snowfall since 1987 due to cloud seeding.
 According to "research paper from Tsinghua University, the Chinese weather authorities used weather modification to ensure the sky was clear and lower air pollution" on July 1, 2021.
 The Chinese Communist party celebrated its centenary on July 1 with a major celebration.
 The celebration took place in Tiananmen Square.
 The paper was published on November 26, 2021 in a peer-review journal called Environment Science (via South China Morning Post).
 The research shows that the Chinese government used cloud-seeding techniques to force rainfall the evening before the celebration event.
 This rainfall lowered the amount of PM2.5 pollution by more than two-thirds.
-That helped improve the air quality at the time from “moderate” to “good”.
+That helped improve the air quality at the time from "moderate" to "good".

 India

-In India, cloud seeding operations were conducted during the years 1983, 1984–87,1993-94 by Tamil Nadu Govt due to severe drought.
-In the years 2003 and 2004 Karnataka government initiated cloud seeding.
-Cloud seeding operations were also conducted in the same year through US-based Weather Modification Inc. in the state of Maharashtra.
+In India, cloud seeding operations were conducted during the years 1983, 1984–87, and 1993–94 by the Tamil Nadu Government due to severe drought.
+In the years 1999 to 2004, 2006 and 2010 Karnataka government attempted cloud seeding without much success.
+Cloud seeding operations were also conducted in 2003 and 2004 through in the state of Maharashtra with inconclusive results.